Feature request #8725

 Building CXX object src/core/CMakeFiles/qgis_core.dir/qgsmaplayer.cpp.o /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp: In function ‘QgsRectangle calculateBoundingBox(const QVector<QPointF>&)’: /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:102:18: error: ‘numeric_limits’ is not a member of ‘std’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:102:38: error: expected primary-expression before ‘double’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:102:38: error: expected ‘,’ or ‘;’ before ‘double’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:103:18: error: ‘numeric_limits’ is not a member of ‘std’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:103:38: error: expected primary-expression before ‘double’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:103:38: error: expected ‘,’ or ‘;’ before ‘double’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:104:18: error: ‘numeric_limits’ is not a member of ‘std’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:104:38: error: expected primary-expression before ‘double’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:104:38: error: expected ‘,’ or ‘;’ before ‘double’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:105:18: error: ‘numeric_limits’ is not a member of ‘std’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:105:38: error: expected primary-expression before ‘double’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:105:38: error: expected ‘,’ or ‘;’ before ‘double’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:109:5: error: ‘x’ was not declared in this scope /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:110:5: error: ‘y’ was not declared in this scope /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp: In function ‘QgsRectangle calculateBoundingBox(QGis::WkbType, unsigned char*, std::size_t)’: /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:125:18: error: ‘numeric_limits’ is not a member of ‘std’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:125:38: error: expected primary-expression before ‘double’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:125:38: error: expected ‘,’ or ‘;’ before ‘double’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:126:18: error: ‘numeric_limits’ is not a member of ‘std’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:126:38: error: expected primary-expression before ‘double’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:126:38: error: expected ‘,’ or ‘;’ before ‘double’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:127:18: error: ‘numeric_limits’ is not a member of ‘std’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:127:38: error: expected primary-expression before ‘double’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:127:38: error: expected ‘,’ or ‘;’ before ‘double’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:128:18: error: ‘numeric_limits’ is not a member of ‘std’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:128:38: error: expected primary-expression before ‘double’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:128:38: error: expected ‘,’ or ‘;’ before ‘double’ /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:135:5: error: ‘x’ was not declared in this scope /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:136:5: error: ‘y’ was not declared in this scope /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp: At global scope: /home/giovanni/QGIS-Issue_8725-OGR/src/core/qgsmaprequest.cpp:149:20: warning: unused parameter ‘sourceWkb’ [-Wunused-parameter] make[2]: [ 14%] *** [src/core/CMakeFiles/qgis_core.dir/qgsmaprequest.cpp.o] Error 1 make[2]: *** Waiting for unfinished jobs....
 Building CXX object src/core/CMakeFiles/qgis_core.dir/qgsmaplayerregistry.cpp.o make[1]: *** [src/core/CMakeFiles/qgis_core.dir/all] Error 2 make: *** [all] Error 2

-#16 Updated by Alvaro Huarte almost 11 years ago
+#16 Updated by Alvaro Huarte about 11 years ago

 Hi Giovanni, I use Visual Studio 2010 and I don't get these errors.